pradnyas5/fall-research/data_generation.md

 ```
 ---

-- The data is pulished onto the following topics as recorded in a individual rosbag for each robot.
+- The data is published onto the following topics as recorded in an individual rosbag for each robot.
 ```
 robot_name/forward/
 ├── color/